Dawn-Protocol/dawn-erc20-erc777/README.md

 * DAWN can be used on FirstBlood platform and other services as a utility token: method of payment, staking, etc.

-* Token complies with EIP-20 standard (former ERC-20 proposal).
+* Token complies with [EIP-20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) (former ERC-20 candidate).
   The original 1ST token was created at the time when ERC-20 process was still about to start, so some implementation details are different.
   This makes it easier to use token in various decentralised finance services like decentralised exchanages (DEXes) and lending pools.

+* Token complies with [EIP-777 standard](https://eips.ethereum.org/EIPS/eip-777) (former ERC-777 candidate).
+  This standard defines a new way to interact with a token contract while remaining backward compatible with ERC20.

-* Token smart contract supports recovering ether and tokens accidentally send into it.
+* Token smart contract supports [recovering tokens accidentally send into it](./contracts/Recoverable.sol).

 * The token is upgradeable through [OpenZeppelin proxy pattern](https://docs.openzeppelin.com/learn/upgrading-smart-contracts)
   ([actual contracts](https://github.com/OpenZeppelin/openzeppelin-sdk/tree/master/packages/lib/contracts/upgradeability)).

-* Token implements transfer pause that will be activated if and when the tokens are migrated to a new network.
+* The token implements a pause functionality that will be activated if and when the tokens are migrated to a new network.
   This is implemented using [OpenZeppelin pausable trait](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20Pausable.sol).
   This is similar what EOS did with their genesis block.
+Furthermore, the pause can be activated in the case there is a large exchange hack and a large token supply is lost, so that other exchanges have time to update their blacklists.

-* Token smart contract supports burning of tokens to allow new utility models in the future.
+* EIP-777 standard supports burning of tokens to allow new utility models in the future.

+* EIP-777 standard allows better token UX when integrating with decentralised finance smart contracts like lending pools.

 # Software required

-* solc 0.5.16
+* solc 0.5.16 (0.5.16+commit.9c3226ce.Emscripten.clang)

 * Node 0.12